jyoung4242/articles/CA/cellularautonoma.md

 <img src="image-15.png" alt="game of life" style="width:250px; height: 250px;"/>

-In the 1970's, James Conway famously created a simulation calle the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
-This very simple simulation which had only 4 rules, created a very dynamic and varied group of results that bounced between appearing random and controlled order.
+In the 1970's, James Conway famously created a simulation called the [Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).
+This very simple simulation, which had only four rules, created a very dynamic and varied group of results that bounced between appearing random and controlled order.
 The rules determined each cell's future state as classified as dying due to underpopulation or overpopulation, creating a new living unit due to reproduction, or just continuing to exist with the correct balance of population around that unit.